What Is Secure File Transfer?

 FTPS

-For complete end-to-end protection of sensitive or personal information, files are encrypted at the file level in addition to using encrypted protocols during transit and storage encryption at rest.
+The best way to protect files is complete end-to-end encryption (E2EE): Files are encrypted at the file level in addition to using encrypted protocols during transit and storage encryption at rest.

 File Payload Encryption